Police: Teen kills 2 in Raleigh neighborhood, 3 along trail

 Associated Press

 RALEIGH, N.C.
-(AP) — A 15-year-old boy fatally shot two people in the streets of a neighborhood in North Carolina’s capital city, then fled toward a walking trail where he opened fire, killing three more people and wounding two others, police said Friday.
+(AP) — A 15-year-old boy fatally shot two people in the streets of a middle class Raleigh neighborhood, then fled toward a popular walking trail where he opened fire, killing three more people and wounding two others in an attack that left the city reeling and authorities searching for a motive, police said Friday.

-Raleigh Police Chief Estella Patterson said the teen was hospitalized in critical condition following the shootings late Thursday afternoon.
-Authorities had not determined a motive.
+Raleigh Police Chief Estella Patterson said the teen was captured hours after the Thursday evening shooting.
+He was hospitalized and in critical condition following his arrest.
+Authorities have not said how he was injured.

 The victims were of different races and ranged in age from 16 to their late 50s, Patterson said during a news conference.
 The dead include off-duty Raleigh police Officer Gabriel Torres, 29, who was on his way to work when the shooting began.
-Police identified the other victims as: Nicole Conners, 52; Mary Marshall, 34; Susan Karnatz, 49; and James Roger Thompson, 16.
+Police identified the other victims as Nicole Connors, 52; Mary Marshall, 34; Susan Karnatz, 49; and James Roger Thompson, 16.

 Marcille Lynn Gardner, 59, was wounded and remained hospitalized in critical condition Friday.
 A second police officer, Casey Joseph Clark, 33, was wounded and released from the hospital.

-The teen, who was not immediately identified by police, eluded officers for hours before he was cornered in a home and arrested, police said.
-Officials have not said how he was injured.
+The teen, who was not immediately identified by police, eluded officers for hours — setting off a manhunt across a crime scene that stretched for 2 miles (3 kilometers) — before he was cornered in a home and arrested, Patterson said.

-The shootings set off a massive police response and manhunt, with police scouring an area of more than 2 miles (3 kilometers) to find and capture the teenager, Patterson said.

 Gov. Roy Cooper called the shooting an “infuriating and tragic act of gun violence.”

-Note: This story has been corrected to fix the spelling of Nicole Connors’ last name.